jorgemspereira/PAVAProject/README.md

 ```sh
 $ gradle run -PappArgs="['MainClass']"
 ```
-Where main class, is for the class where the main is declared, for example:
+Where main class, is the class where the main method is declared, for example:
 ```sh
 $ gradle run -PappArgs="['Test.TestCacheMain']"
 ```